LEGO® Insiders Weekend is coming! 11/23 to 11/24Learn more

 13. Locomotor play

 Been working on your fitness?
-You can aid your little ones with locomotor play by getting busy!
-It basically boils down to moving in any direction, just for fun.
+You can aid your little people’s strength and skill by moving in any direction, just for fun.
 You might want to help them climb a tree, chase them outside or roll them around in the covers come bedtime.
+Fun!

 14. Mastery play

 Anything you can physically control counts as mastery play.
-It might be using tools for making puddle pits, constructing a tower with LEGO DUPLO bricks, making dens or even learning to master a scooter.
+It might be using tools for making puddle pits, constructing a tower with LEGO DUPLO bricks, making dens, or even learning to master a scooter, fostering a confidence-boosting sense of achievement!

 15. Role play

-Ready to get involved?
-It’s your turn to bring your stuffed toy to the vet!
-Role play does exactly what it says, and lets children try on different roles.
-You can get involved with story prompts too, starting with everyday scenarios like, “why don’t we pretend we’re going to the shop,” or getting a bit more absurd like, “let’s pretend we’re dinosaurs trying to bake a cake!”
+Role Play does exactly as the name says!
+Try prompting your kids with everyday scenarios like, ‘why don’t we pretend we’re going to the shop,’ and getting a bit more absurd like, ‘let’s pretend we’re dinosaurs trying to bake a cake!’

-Role play polishes social skills, improves empathy and stretches creativity.
-It’s a wonderfully well-rounded play style and your kids will love it!
+Role Play polishes social skills, nurtures empathy and creativity, plus kids love it!

 16. Symbolic play

-Children don’t let a little thing called reality bother them when they’re deep in play, and symbolic play is a great example.
-This is when they use an object to represent something else entirely.
-So maybe they use a cushion as a throne, or a LEGO DUPLO brick as a phone.
-You can use easy prompts like, “what shall we pretend this stick is?”, when out and about or try coming up with your own creations.
+Children don’t let a little thing called ‘reality’ get in the way of play.
+Symbolic Play is when kids use an object to represent something else entirely – perhaps a cushion as a throne, or a LEGO DUPLO brick as a phone.
+You can use easy prompts like ‘what shall we pretend this stick is?’ when out and about or try coming up with your own creations.

 No matter which play style your child is exploring, you’re in for a fun time.
 Remember – LEGO DUPLO sets are the perfect way to enhance their adventures, fueling creativity and making every playtime a new experience.
 Get stuck in and enjoy!